 You probably need enough reviews to convince a consumer to trust you.
 You should know how competitive your business field is into and how many reviews you should aim to build a high reputation.
 In addition to that, you must think as if you are the consumer.
 Would you trust a business when you saw it with only 3 reviews?

 Google should also be in your target.
 Enough reviews can convince Google to trust your business.
 Get enough reviews and you’ll possibly stand out above your competitors.
 In addition to that, you must help benchmark your business against your competitors, you may read our recent Google Reviews Study.

 To set your targets in Google, you should observe your local competitors and analyze what reviews and ratings they’ve achieved.
 For a guide, the experts from MojoSEO can help you check with Local Search Results Checker.

 In order to have great social proof, you should have more reviews.
 It’s worth it setting these two things to balance your time and investment with the reviews that returned to your business.

 First is the law of diminishing returns.
 0 to 50 reviews will affect hugely beneficial but the next 50 won’t.
 Fresh reviews are important.
 77% of consumers think that reviews longer than three months are not relevant according to the Local Consumer Reviews Survey.

-You should remember that you need a monthly improvement or changes to build reviews over time.
+You should also remember that you need a monthly improvement or changes to build reviews over time.
 A strategy that successfully delivers can steamroller your competitors.

 Develop actions to produce new reviews.

 93% of consumers read reviews for local businesses, so they’ll likely notice other consumers’ reviews about your business.
 It is a normal concept that some businesses ask consumers to give reviews about them.